numba/numba/docs/source/cuda/cudapysupported.rst

 Floating Point Error Model
 --------------------------

 By default, CUDA Python kernels execute with the NumPy error model.
-In this model, division by zero raises no exception and instead produces a result of ``inf`` / ``-inf`` or ``nan``.
-This differs from the normal Python error model, in which divisions by zero raise a ``ZeroDivisionError``.
+In this model, division by zero raises no exception and instead produces a result of ``inf``, ``-inf`` or ``nan``.
+This differs from the normal Python error model, in which division by zero raises a ``ZeroDivisionError``.

 When debug is enabled (by passing ``debug=True`` to the :func:`@cuda.jit <numba.cuda.jit>` decorator), the Python error model is used.
 This allows division-by-zero errors during kernel execution to be identified.

 Constructs
 ----------